 The anterior cruciate ligament (ACL) is an important major stabilising ligament within the knee.
 ACL sprains or tears are one of the most common knee injuries seen, particularly in those sports that involve twisting movements of the knee (such as football and netball).
 Unfortunately, ACL tears do not heal, often leading instead to instability of the knee.
 An ACL reconstruction is a surgical procedure to stabilise the knee by replacing (reconstructing) the torn ACL with another ligament graft.
 The graft is taken from tissues around the knee, such as the hamstring tendons or patella (knee cap) tendon.
 An artificial tendon graft may also be used.
 ACL reconstructions are usually performed arthroscopically (i.e., keyhole surgery).

 Arthroscopic Meniscus Repair

-Meniscus tear is the commonest knee injury in athletes, especially those involved in contact sports.
-A sudden bend or twist in your knees causes meniscal tear.
+A meniscus tear is the commonest knee injury in athletes, especially those involved in contact sports.
+A sudden bend or twist in your knees can cause a meniscal tear.
 This is a traumatic meniscus tear.
 Elderly people are more prone to degenerative meniscal tears as the cartilage wears out and weakens with age.
-The two wedge-shape cartilage pieces present between the thighbone and the shinbone are called meniscus.
-They stabilize the knee joint and act as “shock absorbers”.
+The two wedge-shape cartilage pieces present between the thighbone and the shinbone are called menisci.
+They stabilise the knee joint and act as “shock absorbers”.

-A new technique is now available called Patient Matched Knee Replacement.
-This new approach to preoperative planning utilizes 3 dimensional MRI images (magnetic resonance imaging) to provide the surgeon with a customized, 3D template for every patient prior to surgery.
+A new technique is now available called Patient-matched Knee Replacement.
+This new approach to preoperative planning utilises 3 dimensional MRI images (magnetic resonance imaging) to provide the surgeon with a customised, 3D template for every patient prior to surgery.

 Knee arthroscopy is a minimally invasive approach resulting in less tissue damage, less pain, less blood loss, and faster recovery and return of function.